CodeMaster7000/YouTube-Subtitles-Text-Fetcher/README.md

-# YouTube Subtitle Text Fetcher
+# YouTube Subtitles Text Fetcher

 ## About